Europe wakes up to need for bank aid plan

 Having long played down those difficulties, the European Union is getting into gear.

-"There is no secret at all that European authorities and the European Commission are all working together on a plan to bring more official, public capital into the banking sector precisely to restore confidence," the European head of the International Monetary Fund, Antonio Borges, said on Wednesday.
+"There is no secret at all that European authorities and the European Commission are all working together on a plan to bring more official, public capital into the banking sector precisely to restore confidence," the European head of the Interational Monetary Fund, Antonio Borges, told reporters on Wednesday.

-Germany has also said it wants quick action to come up with bank backstops -- which, in the absence of investors, are typically state capital injections.
+Borges said Europe needed to pump as much as 200 billion euros into its banks.
+[ID:nL5E7L51U3]

-"Germany is prepared to move to recapitalization," Chancellor Angela Merkel said on Wednesday, signaling that European leaders would address the issue when they meet later this month.
+Germany has also said it wants quick action to come up with plans for bank backstops -- state capital injections.

 "Whether the money comes from the national treasuries or, in the final instance, from the EFSF, is to be decided, country by country possibly," Borges said.